Grimes-Gif/Biomarker-depp/README.md

 ### Unsupervised results

- We started clustering analysis by first performing the algorithms on all 114 measurements with our reduced dataset where each graph is the distortion against the number of clusters generated by the following algorithm:
+ We started clustering analysis by first performing the algorithms on all measurements within the reduced dataset where each graph is the distortion against the number of clusters generated by the following algorithm:

 ```ruby